MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/how-to-background-post-with-job-queues.md

 4. To filter to the sales order type of job queue entry, choose the **Job Queue Category Code** field, and select the **SalesPost** category.
 When you choose this category, you are filtering to all sales orders that match any job queue that has the same category code.

-     [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] creates a job queue entry that specifies codeunit 88.
+     ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]--> creates a job queue entry that specifies codeunit 88.
 The creation of the entry is automatic.
 For more information about how to create a job queue entry, see [Use Job Queues to Schedule Tasks](../SetupAndAdministration/use-job-queues-to-schedule-tasks.md).

 5. In the **Search** box, enter **Job Queues**, and then choose the related link.
 For more information, see [How to: Set Up Job Queues](../SetupAndAdministration/how-to-set-up-job-queues.md).